brianmtreese/briantree.se/_posts/2023/10/2023-10-05-how-to-use-the-angular-cdk-breakpoint-observer.md

   - "TypeScript"
 ---

-<p class="intro"><span class="dropcap">M</span>ost of the time, when creating responsive applications in Angular, we just need to use CSS and media queries.
-Every once in a while though, we need to alter some interactivity or logic based on these same media queries.
-Meaning, we need to access them in some way from JavaScript.
-And this can get a little messy sometimes.
-Luckily for us, we can use the Breakpoint Observer utility provided by the Angular CDK.
-Let’s check it out!</p>
+<p class="intro"><span class="dropcap">W</span>hen CSS media queries aren't enough, when you need to change component logic, toggle functionality, or conditionally render based on viewport size, the Angular CDK Breakpoint Observer is your solution.
+This utility lets you monitor media queries programmatically and react to breakpoint changes in your TypeScript code.
+In this tutorial, you'll learn how to use the Breakpoint Observer to sync JavaScript behavior with CSS breakpoints, share breakpoint values between CSS and TypeScript, and leverage Material Design's predefined breakpoints.
+All examples work with Angular v19+ and standalone components.</p>

 {% include youtube-embed.html %}